Why We Teach and Why Students Study English

 Masters in Education (University of Sherbrooke, 2015)

 514-457-6610 ext.
 5595

 Professor Mark Beers has been a member of John Abbott College¹s Department of English since 2006.
 He holds a Bachelor degree in Psychology from Colorado State University, as well as a Masters in English Literature from San Francisco State University.
-At JAC, Professor Beers has served as the English department¹s Writing Chair since 2010.
+At JAC, Professor Beers served as the English department¹s Writing Chair from 2010-17.
 He has also coordinated the Writing in the Disciplines project at the College.

 514-457-6610 ext.
 5453

 514-457-6610 ext.
 5316

 A graduate of Abbott, I continued my studies at Concordia (B.A., M.A.).
 I then worked as a writing specialist at Dawson and Vanier before coming to do the same at JAC.
 I am a longtime marker of the English Exit Exam and have also taught at Dawson’s New School and the MacDonald Campus of McGill University.
 My courses run the gamut of subjects from love to war to drinking to song lyrics to something I haven’t thought of yet but most certainly will.
 I am also a singer/songwriter/guitarist whose bands have played in seemingly every lousy bar in North America – twice.

 Andrew Brock has been a member of John Abbott College's Department of English since 2001.
 He holds a BA in English Literature, a BFA in Art History, and an MA in English Literature, all from Concordia University.